lhe2/ccbv_effects/README.md

 # associated files in original local folder (reverse chronological & sorta alphabetical)

+(a lot of these are in the old/ data folder to make the script work)

 * mar2022_comp.xlsx: **USE!** full compilation of data!
   * this has metadata for everyone too